- Global Outreach

-Any health care professional who wants to engage around a topic, share their experience, and learn from their peers can attend ECHO sessions.
-We welcome clinicians, psychiatrists, counselors, social workers, healthcare administrators, certified tobacco treatment specialists, patient navigators, nurses, pharmacists, and public health practitioners.
+Any health care professional interested in engaging around a topic, sharing their experience, and learning from their peers can attend ECHO sessions.
+We welcome physicians, nurses, psychologists, counselors, social workers, healthcare administrators, certified tobacco treatment specialists, patient navigators, pharmacists, and public health practitioners.

 Only non-identifiable information is shared during the sessions.
 Our sessions are HIPAA safe and a secure place to share information.

-Patients are not actually seen during Project ECHO sessions.
-Instead, these sessions facilitate a way in which community providers can connect to specialists who help co-manage patients.
-Participants can present cases to a specialist or simply join others in the spirit of learning (similar to grand rounds).
+Patients do not attend and are not seen during Project ECHO sessions.
+Instead, these sessions facilitate a way in which community providers connect to specialists who help co-manage patients.
+Participants can present cases to a specialist or simply join others in the spirit of learning.

 MD Anderson Project ECHO Staff